nine7nine/FSThost-pkgbuild/README.md

  - export WINEDEBUG=-all

-these could be put into .bashrc, or made into a shell script - for launching a specific app, etc.
+this could be put into made into a shell script - for launching a specific app, etc.

 If I also happen to be using different wine prefixes;

  - export WINEPREFIX=/path/to/wineprefix

+___
+WARNING/IMPORTANT:

+I currently do not support Ilok Manager, as it will cause issues with threading.
+In fact, it's best to avoid applications that like to try and add their own services and/or (unsupported) drivers...
+They tend to cause problems and generally stuff like that also tends to have problems in Wine anyway.

+Another important thing; Wine (any version) will cause some xruns, usually on app launch - sometimes with heavy disk i/o. (loading large sample libraries, some session or project with a bunch of VSTs).
+This is pretty common, I'm not sure of the best solution to this - it's possible playing some games with thread prioritization could reduce this, but it's tricky to figure out.

+I've limited the scope of what threads are allowed to be RT, to help minimize xruns and other undesired behaviour.
+It's a tricky balance...
+Eventually, when i get the next iteration of RT support implemented, I should be able to support things like iLok Manager and other services that may cause issues now.

+All in good time.

 ____
 OTHER NOTES/THOUGHTS:

 This build should make winelib / bridge and VST people happy.
 Not sure about the wine/non-native DAW scenario, beyond testing thread priorities in Reaper + running Kontakt/Reaktor.
-Unfortunately, non-native DAWs are more complex and the issues are harder to solve.
+Non-native DAWs are more complex and the issues are harder to solve.
+That said, Reaper actually runs very well (has for years in wine), as do some other VST hosts.

-We can't handle wait-on-multiple-objects in wine, due to wineserver being single-threaded and a limitation of hybrid synchronization.
-It's possible a DAW in wine might might run better - it's possible it's performance may be hurt, or there could be threading issues...
-I'm more interested in improving things for the VST bridge people, and individuals like myself - who are playing live (with many heavy VSTi's at once, often layered).
+Unfortunately, one challenge with wine is that we can't handle wait-on-multiple-objects in wine, due to wineserver being single-threaded and a limitation of hybrid synchronization.
+It's possible a DAW in wine might might run better, it's possible it's performance may be hurt, or there could be threading issues...

-Wine-NSPA certainly improves things for me, in my use (no question. it's proving to work well).
-However, ideally we want further tweaks and optimizations.
-For example, the legacy set-realtime-without-wineserver.patch could to be ported  or re-implemented using futex-multiple-wait / fsync.
-The arguably most important detail in that patch is how it was not only able to set realtime priorites - but actually move threads completely out of wineserver, meaning they did not wait on user threads.
-These threads were tagged/hooked in SetThreadPriority() (WinAPI), then caught in ntdll and handled differently.

-(just look at the functions in the patch's ntdll and kernel32 parts).

-I'm probably not smart enough to re-implement this, but I'm stubborn -- so we shall see. lol regardless, I think that I am correct that a re-implementation of this patch, or some optimization like it; would be killer -- as we could hook these threads, which would get rid of a lot of traffic in wineserver...
+Wine-NSPA certainly improves things for me, in my use (no question. it's proving to work well - especially as I'm progressing with my patchwork / features).
+But i should also note, all of my patchwork is subject to change from build to build.
+Sometimes, i may have regressions - as I'm implementating different things, or trying different schemes - especially with the RT support. (which is definitely WIP).

 ----
 Sometime in the not-so-distant-future, I will also be releases a tool called "Winebox".
 It's a set of